-Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-Anchor texts across the year-long curriculum are of publishable quality.
-Anchor texts consider a range of student interests.
-Anchor texts are well-crafted and content rich, engaging students at their grade level.
-Anchor texts across the year-long curriculum are of publishable quality.
-Anchor texts consider a range of student interests.
-Anchor texts are well-crafted and content rich, engaging students at their grade level.
-Anchor texts across the year-long curriculum are of publishable quality.
-Anchor texts consider a range of student interests.
-Anchor texts are well-crafted and content rich, engaging students at their grade level.
+- Anchor texts in the majority of chapters/units and across the year-long curriculum are of publishable quality. - Anchor texts consider a range of student interests. - Anchor texts are well-crafted and content rich, engaging students at their grade level.

+- Anchor texts in the majority of chapters/units and across the year-long curriculum are of publishable quality. - Anchor texts consider a range of student interests. - Anchor texts are well-crafted and content rich, engaging students at their grade level.

+- Anchor texts in the majority of chapters/units and across the year-long curriculum are of publishable quality. - Anchor texts consider a range of student interests. - Anchor texts are well-crafted and content rich, engaging students at their grade level.

-This indicator, along with the other indicators of Gateway 1, determine the focus of instructional materials to facilitate knowledge in a logical way.
+This indicator, along with the other indicators of Gateway 1, determines the focus of instructional materials to facilitate knowledge in a logical way.
 This indicator focuses on the anchor texts within a set of instructional materials.

 Quality text is rich in language, engaging, grade-level appropriate, and relevant.
-It encompasses universal and multiple multicultural themes that are timeless and integrate other content areas.
+It encompasses timeless universal and multicultural themes and may integrate other content areas.
 Quality text can be examined multiple times for multiple purposes.
-It is used to expand big ideas, build academic vocabulary, and facilitates access to future texts.
-Ideally, texts are engaging while providing students opportunities to gain and broaden their knowledge base and personal perspectives on a variety of topics at various levels of depth/meaning that lead to the development of a well-rounded individual and facilitate access to future texts (e.g., well-crafted, content-rich, stretches thinking or grows knowledge, engages students of the intended age, avoids stereotypes as well as one-dimensional characters).
+It is used to expand big ideas, build academic vocabulary, and facilitate access to future texts.
+Ideally, texts are engaging while providing students opportunities to gain and broaden their knowledge base.
+Quality text also impacts student perspectives on a variety of topics at various levels of depth/meaning that lead to the development of a well-rounded individual and facilitates access to future texts (e.g., well-crafted, content-rich, stretches thinking or grows knowledge, engages students of the intended age, avoids stereotypes as well as one-dimensional characters).